PATRIC3/p3_docs/docroot/news/2018/20180803-patric-july-2018-release.rst

 **New Genomes**

-In this release, PATRIC has added over 13,000 new genomes and associated metadata, bringing the total number of genomes and plasmids to over 164,000.
+In this release, PATRIC has added over 15,000 new genomes and associated metadata, bringing the total number of genomes and plasmids to over 177,000.
+Included are 9691 new bacterial and archeal genome from GenBank and 5278 new *Salmonella enterica* genomes from the FDA that have AMR panel data.
+The *Salmonella* genomes were assembled and annotated by PATRIC.
 The full list of available microbial and host genomes can be accessed `here
 <https://www.patricbrc.org/view/GenomeList/?or(keyword(Bacteria),keyword(Archaea),keyword(Eukaryota))#view_tab=genomes>`__.